AJCJ97/acanalytics/src/content/projects/database-generator.md

    Individual user objects are aggregated into a list, forming a complete synthetic dataset.

 5. **Export for Analysis**
-   The final dataset is exported using `pandas` into analysis-friendly formats such as:
+   The final dataset is exported using Pandas into analysis-friendly formats such as:
    - CSV
    - JSON